Text to Speech Button

 Everyone manifests with/within different conditions (and manifests different effective or ineffective conditions for entrapment or liberation based on their efforts and personal contexts of existence) and your “goal” is to overcome your own entrapments and the inner/outer conditions that maintain them, and to secure your own clear understanding and expression (and to possibly help others if inspired).
 Your aim is not to judge, instead, you are best served striving to correctly/actually/clearly discern between what is Real and unreal.
 Your aim is to simply aim to clearly know and be your Self.

 Please be mindful of this as you move forward and it will make your practice even stronger and your progress much deeper and effective since you will understand clearly that even if you “slip up” and are not “perfect” every single day, you can simply move forward and get better with continued focus by working with/within your current conditions (no matter how they appear) to create different possibilities/opportunities for your growth based on learning (that most likely occurs from mindfully/neutrally observing a past condition–and the ignorance that manifested it–that you were tempted to judge in the first place, but which actually supported you to progress by gaining understanding that you can then consciously apply in/to your meaningful enlightenment and purification).
-This non-judgment will further support you to remain focused on what matters/works so that you do not to waste time/energy being distracted by what you observe (and thus give your attention to) externally “in the world” or in “anyone else” instead of doing what you need to do, and learning what you need to know, to be your Self.
+This non-judgment will further support you to remain focused on what matters/works so that you do not waste time/energy being distracted by what you observe (and thus give your attention to) externally “in the world” or in “anyone else” instead of doing what you need to do, and learning what you need to know, to be your Self.
 And this concentrated effort is a part of maturing and/by doing the work.

 Your focus here, therefore, should primarily be to do better (which simply means becoming clearer/purely reflecting the undistorted eternal Truth more fully) each day.
-And, by doing so one step at a time (without too much criticism or without being too attached to any “mistakes,” “flaws,” or even “awesome qualities” that you discover along the way, since, obviously, these things only exist because you are working on being more aware of what is getting in the way of your pure Self and everything is only a guidepost along the way that point to what needs more work/dissolving or more application in your life as it is getting you closer to your goal), you will reach your goal.
+And, by doing so one step at a time (without too much criticism or without being too attached to any “mistakes,” “flaws,” or even “awesome qualities” that you discover along the way, since, obviously, these things only exist because you are working on being more aware of what is getting in the way of your pure Self and everything is only a guidepost along the way that points to what needs more work/dissolving or more application in your life as it is getting you closer to your goal), you will reach your goal.

 Before You Go, Let’s Have a Word About A Word…